edwardkopp/image-tool/README.md

 - PNG
 - JPG
+- BMP
 - WEBP
 - ICO
+- ICNS

-### Making ICO Files
+### Making Icon Files

-A dropdown menu is used to select what sizes to use in your ICO.
-In most cases, you should use the options labeled "Recommended" for your particular use case.
+A dropdown selection is used to select what sizes to use in your icon file.

-To convert to ICO, source images must have the same width and height, and must reach a minimum size depending on the output ICO sizes selected.
+To convert to an icon, the source image must be square, and must reach a minimum size depending on the dropdown selection.
 The minimum dimensions required are:

-- 32x32 (for "Minimum" preset) or 48x48 (for "Recommended" preset) for website favicon
+- 64x64 for website favicon
-- 256x256 for program icon
+- 256x256 for program icon (ICO)
+- 1024x1024 for Apple icon

 ## Python Version